Texas A&M vs. Missouri NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas A&M has combined with its opponents to score more than 60.5 points only one time this year.
+- Texas A&M and its opponents have combined for 59.5 points or more only once this season.

-- Saturday's over/under is 3.6 points lower than the two team's combined 64.1 points per game average.

-- These two squads combine to surrender 54.3 points per game, 6.2 fewer than this contest's over/under.
+- The two teams combine to average 64.1 points per game, 4.6 more than the total in this contest.

+- The 54.3 combined points per game that these two squads have allowed this season are 5.2 fewer than the 59.5 total in this contest.

-- Aggies games have an average total of 50.9 points this season, 9.6 fewer than Saturday's over/under.
+- The average total in Aggies games this season is 50.9, 8.6 points fewer than Saturday's over/under of 59.5 .

-- The 61.5 PPG average total in Tigers games this season is 1.0 point more than this game's over/under.
+- The 61.5 PPG average total in Tigers games this season is two points more than this game's over/under.

 Texas A&M Stats and Trends

-- Texas A&M has played six games, with three wins against the spread.

-- This season, the Aggies have two against the spread wins in three games as a favorite of 8.5 points or more.

-- Texas A&M's games this year have hit the over on two of seven set point totals (28.6%).
+- Texas A&M's games this year have gone over the total in two out of seven opportunities (28.6%).

 - The Aggies have turned the ball over 10 times this season, one more turnover than the Tigers have forced (9).